#57 - How to be a genius

 But lousy families can make for geniuses too.
 Beethoven’s dad was abusive and cruel, torturing him during childhood practice sessions.
 Unlike what happens to most child prodigies (burnout at age 15 and complete hatred for their gifts and micromanaging self-centered parents) somehow Beethoven’s passion for music survived.
 Leonardo Da Vinci was a bastard, a child not of his father’s wife, and the little we know doesn’t paint a picture (ha ha) of a healthy child-parent dynamic.
 Isaac Newton was also born to a single parent home, his father dying several weeks before Isaac entered the world.
 His mother remarried, Isaac didn’t like it, and perhaps found a seed of unrest to fuel his pursuit of an independent life.

-I’m for independence, free will and the belief anyone can do anything, but when it comes to being a genius it’s hard to ignore the role of family, country, and era, all things out of an individual’s control.
+I’m fond of the idea of independence, free will and the belief anyone can do anything, but when it comes to being a genius it’s hard to ignore the role of family, country, and era, all things out of an individual’s control.
 If Mozart’s dad were an electrician, or Beethoven’s a plumber, what would have happened?
 Had Emily Dickinson’s mother not been seriously ill for decades, forcing Emily to live mostly in seclusion, would we know her name?
 Whether positive or negative, opportunities in children’s development create potential, but their work has to surface at a time when their particular talents are valued in the world (demonstrated by the number of posthumously appreciated geniuses, including Kafka, Van Gogh and Dickenson).

 Be obsessed with work

 Show me a genius and I’ll show you a workaholic.
 Van Gogh produced 2000 works of art between 1880 and 1890 (1100 paintings and 900 sketches).
 That’s 4 works of art a week for a decade, and he didn’t start making art until his mid twenties.
 DaVinci’s famous journals represent decades of note taking, doodling and observations, and it’s a good guess that work was the center of his life: no spouses or children are mentioned in any of our records of him (though he likely had lovers in his studio).
-Picasso made over 12,000 works of art (”Give me a museum and I’ll fill it he said, and he was right) in his lifetime, including sculptures, paintings and other mediums.
+Picasso made over 12,000 works of art (“Give me a museum and I’ll fill it” he said, and he was right) in his lifetime, including sculptures, paintings and other mediums.
 Shakespeare wrote more than 40 plays, not to mention dozens of sonnets, poems and of course, grocery lists.
 These are people who practiced their crafts daily and sacrificed many other ordinary pleasures in life to make their work possible.
 Every math or music prodigy practiced to produce the work they are famous for (See the ten year rule).

 And of course very few of these works are considered masterpieces, by their creators or anyone else.
 Sure, today, any coffee stained sketch by Picasso or Van Gogh garners millions, but that has more to do with the signature that’s on the painting, than the quality of the painting itself.
 No matter the field, the productive have more failures to show than successes by ratios of 10 or more to 1.
 Hemingway is noted for his belief that writing is rewriting, and that dozens, or hundreds, of attempts are required to write anything well (”The first draft of anything is shit“).
 Most painters, from Dali to Turner made sketches and studies to experiment and explore before committing themselves to the final versions of the amazing works we see in museums.